2019 Review – DBTA 100

-- Data volumes are expanding rapidly and companies who harness the value of this data will have competitive advantage.
+- Data volumes are expanding rapidly, and companies who harness the value of this data will have a competitive advantage.

 - There is a growing appreciation for data's value.

-- Spending on data management and analytical products and services has risen and with double digit growth projected through 2022. (according to "Worldwide Semiannual Big Data and Analytics Spending Guide")
+- Spending on data management and analytical products and services has risen, with double digit growth projected through 2022 (according to "Worldwide Semiannual Big Data and Analytics Spending Guide")